-Renal and urinary disorders

-Rare: Impairment of renal function including acute renal failure.
+Renal and urinary disorders Rare: Impairment of renal function including acute renal

-General disorders and administration site conditions Uncommon: Pain and discomfort Rare: Asthenic conditions (including malaise, fatigue).
-Not known: Administration site reactions, including extravasation, back pain Injury, poisoning and procedural complications Not known: Iodism
+General disorders and administration site conditions Uncommon: Pain and discomfort Rare: Asthenic conditions (including malaise, fatique).
+Not known: Administration site reactions, including extravasation, back pain Injury, poisoning and procedural complications

-Distal pain or heat sensation in peripheral angiography is common (incidence >1:10).
+Distal pain or heat sensation in peripheral angiography is

 A transient increase in S-creatinine is common after iodinated contrast media, but usually of no clinical relevance.
 Renal failure is very rare.
-However, renal failure may occur in high risk patients and among such patients fatalities have been reported seizures or transient motor or sensory disturbances.
-On very rare occasions the contrast medium may cross the bloodbrain barrier resulting in uptake of contrast medium in the cerebral cortex being visible on CT-scanning until the day following examination, sometimes associated with transient confusion or cortical blindness.
+However, renal failure may occur in high risk patients and among such patients fatalities have been

 Arterial spasm may follow injection into coronary, cerebral or renal arteries and result in transient ischaemia.
 Neurological reactions are very rare.
-They may include
+They may include seizures or transient motor or sensory disturbances.
+On very rare occasions the contrast medium may cross the bloodbrain barrier resulting in uptake of contrast medium in the cerebral cortex being visible on CT-scanning until the day following examination, sometimes associated with transient confusion or cortical blindness.